hughobrien/psu-constitution/README.md

 5. Approval of two thirds of eligible voting members present at the council meeting is required for change

 6. The constitution shall be reviewed by the union at least every three years from the date of ratification of this Constitution and approved by the PSU Council.
-A special constitutional review committee will be set up by PSU council in order to complete the review and shall have representatives from clubs & societies and ULSU.
+A special constitutional review committee will be set up by PSU council in order to complete the review and shall have representatives from Clubs and Societies and ULSU.

 ## Article 16: Removal of an Officer